ConnorHoang/RoboBehaviors-and-FSM/README.md

 This state only exists to hold the robot in place when the bump sensor publishes nonzero values to `/bump`.

 #### Implementation
 A subscription to the `/bump` topic and corresponding callback changes the state to `bump` if the bump sensor ever outputs nonzero values, and sends a zero-velocity command to stop the robot.
-There are no transitions from this state --- the script must be stopped and run again to resume operation of the robot.
+The only transition out of this state requires teleop command be enabled, the robot be driven away such that the bump sensor is no longer pressed, and teleop be disabled again, as exiting teleop enters the `wall_search` state by default.
 Ideally, the robot should not enter this state if the controls and parameters are tuned properly, though in practice this is not always the case.

 ## Conclusion

 ### Takeaways
+Working with valid LIDAR data was easier than we had initially anticipated --- our intial state machine layout assumed there would be times when the robot was too far from walls/obstacles to get good LIDAR readings, and would have to drive in a direction (`approach`) just to find a wall.
+In reality, testing the robot inside a classroom, the LIDAR data seemed to always identify a wall with relative consistency, leading us to implement the smarter `wall_search` state for identifying the nearest wall.

+We also made the initial assumption that we would use simple binary checks of wall presence in front and to the side of the robot rather than fitting a line or curve to define the shape of the detected wall, which ended up working passably, but was less easily extensible to make it more robust.
+This also required turning be a separate state not incorporated into the PID controller.

+To make the code more robust, we fit a line to the measured point on the wall such that sensor noise would play less of a large role on our measured error every iteration, leading to smoother behavior.
+Theoretically, a wide range of data points together with aggressive PID control could lead to sharp angles being approximated with increasingly angled lines, removing the need for a separate `turn` state; however, given the functionality of the state we had already implemented, it made sense to continue having `turn` be a separate state.

 ### Challenges
 One of the challenges we faced throughout the project was tuning paramters.
 Specifically, the angle of the search cone that determined the distances from the robot and the coefficents in the wall following PID logic.